MeheheCedy22/unofficial-fiit-stu-thesis/README.md

 ## Usage

 Most, if not all of the parameters that you need to set are in the `main.typ` file and are pretty self-explanatory.
-You can also check the [lib.typ](lib.typ) file for more information on the document setup.
+You can also check the [lib.typ](./thesis-template/lib.typ) file for more information on the document setup.

 You can change anything anywhere, but be careful with the `lib.typ` file.
 Even some minor changes can break the whole document if you do not know what you are doing.

+Example of rendered document can be found in the [main.pdf](main.pdf) file.

 ## First time users to Typst